oicr-gsi/shesmu/implementation.md

 1. Implement the `consume` method that uses the readers to consume the data in the provided input stream.

+When an olive uses the refiller, a new instance of the refiller will be created.
+Just as olives populate actions with parameter values, actions populate refillers with parameter functions and a stream of values.
+The functions can be used to extract the appropriate columns on each incoming stream.
+Any olive has a different internal data format, so the refiller cannot know the types of these values; it must deal with arbitrary types and the olive will provide it with the functions it requires to manipulate that type.

 To deliver a database to olives using `PluginFileType` or `PluginFile`:

 1. Create a static method in `PluginFileType` or a virtual method in `PluginFile`, parameterized by `<T>`, that return _F_`<T>`.
 The returned type is used to discover parameters, so it must the be the correct subtype.
-1. Annotate this method with `@ShesmuShovel`.
+1. Annotate this method with `@ShesmuRefill`.
 1. Name this method with a Shesmu-compatible name or set the `name` property in the annotation.
-If the name is associated with an instance, it must contain a `$` which will be substituted for the instance name.
-1. Return a new instance of _P_ from this method.
+1. Return a new instance of _F_ from this method.

 To deliver a database to olives using a `Definer`:

 1. Call the `defineRefiller` method.
 This must take an implementation of `RefillerDefiner` which returns an implementation of `RefillerInfo`.
 These interfaces are there to ensure type safety.
-1. The `RefillerInfo` interface returns _P_`.class`, which is used to discover parameters, so it must be the correct subtype.
+1. The `RefillerInfo` interface returns _F_`.class`, which is used to discover parameters, so it must be the correct subtype.
 1. The `RefillerInfo` interface must return stream of non-annotated parameters.

 #### Refiller Parameters and Readers